 All applicants to the Joint Doctorate Programme – JDP must fulfill the following academic requirements:

 Academic background: MA/MSc degree, minimally at B+ level

-English Proficiency: Good command of English (comparable to IELTS 7.0, TOEFL PBT 600, TOEFL CBT 250, TOEFL iBT 100 or Master’s degree abroad with thesis written in English)
+English Proficiency: Good command of English (comparable to IELTS 7.0, TOEFL PBT 600, TOEFL CBT 250, TOEFL iBT 100 or full-time Master’s degree abroad with thesis written in English)